-Washington, D.C.
-20549

-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2016

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 000-29823

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-74-2793174 (I.R.S.
-Employer Identification No.)

-400 West Cesar Chavez, Austin, Texas (Address of principal executive offices)

-78701 (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, \$0.0001 par value Name of exchange on which registered The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  o No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. o Yes   No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes o No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes o No
+Washington, D. C. 20549 FORM 1 10-K (Mark One) × ANNUAL REPORT PURSUANT TO SECTION 13 OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended l December 31, 2016 or TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period for rom to Commission file number per: 000-29823 SILICON LABORA (Exact name of registrant as s Delaware (State or other jurisdiction of incorporation or organization) 74-2793174 (I.R.S.
+Employer Identification No.) 400 West Cesar Chavez, Austin, Texas (Address of principal executive offices) 78701 (Zip Code) (512) 416-8: (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.0001 par value Name of exchange on which registered The NASDAQ Stock Market LLC Securities registered pursuant to Sec etion 12(g) of the Act: None Indica te by check mark if the registrant is a well-known seasoned issuer, as defin ned in Rule 405 of the Securities Act. ✓ Yes ✓ No Indica te by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes 🗷 No during the p te by check mark whether the registrant (1) has filed all reports required to preceding 12 months (or for such shorter period that the registrant was required days.
+Yes No be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 irred to file such reports), and (2) has been subject to such filing requirements be submitte te by check mark whether the registrant has submitted electronically and pd and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this characteristic to submit and post such files) osted on its corporate Website, if any, every Interactive Data File required to pter) during the preceding 12 months (or for such shorter period that the